 Can you prepare and transmit data adhering to the following requirements?

-- Flat CSV file with headers or flat (unnested) JSON Format
+- Flat CSV file with headers or JSON that's either flattened (unnested) before transmission or flattened with the JSON Transformer within an Ambition FTP integration.

-- Daily Cumulative Totals or Records (see Data page for details)
+- Daily Cumulative Totals or Records (see Data construction for details)

 - Not exceed a file size of 15MB